Fire damages home near Darlington

-DARLINGTON, Wis. – A fire caused extensive damage to a home near Darlington Monday afternoon.
+DARLINGTON, Wis. — A fire caused extensive damage to a home near Darlington on Monday afternoon.

 The Darlington Fire Department responded at 1:03 p.m. to 18990 Furnace Hill Road, Willow Springs Township, for a house fire, according to a press release from the Lafayette County Sheriff’s Department.